zama-ai/concrete/docs/tutorial/extensions.md

 ## fhe.ones(shape)

-Allows you to create encrypted tensor of ones:
+Allows you to create an encrypted tensor of ones:

 ```python
 from concrete import fhe